 - Two medical applications of ozone therapy that show great promise for health and healing are the improvement of microcirculation and immune modulation.

 - Oxidative stress and poor oxygen utilization are two primary culprits of the aging process.
 Ozone therapy works on both of these aspects.

 - To get started with ozone therapy, first talk to a medical professional.
 You can also download Simply O3's free introductory guide.
 Simply O3 also has a variety of kits and generators that make at-home ozone therapy affordable and convenient, and you can get 10% off with code BEN10.

 My brilliant friend and frequent podcast guest Dr. Joe Mercola (search his name here to listen to his episodes) says this about ozone therapy:

 “Ozone therapy is a powerful intervention…I personally use the rectal insufflation…you will want to consider it to combat the stressors we face in the 21st century.”

 Hopefully, this article has helped to air out (hah) your questions about ozone therapy, from whether it's a dangerous practice to how specifically it can benefit your health.
 While the research backing the safety and efficacy of ozone therapy is solid, I want to reiterate the importance of heeding reputable guidance before embarking on your own at-home practice.
 As ozone therapy gains even further traction as a healing modality I anticipate that what at-home therapy looks like will continue to evolve, and most likely in the direction of it being even more affordable, convenient, and functional.

 What about you?
 Have you tried ozone therapy?
 If not, what are your hesitations: safety, cost, lack of information, and/or another factor?
-Micah Lowe is happy to answer your questions if you post them below.
+We are happy to answer your questions if you post them below.
 I'd also love to hear your thoughts.